 Data Environment

-The data environment is a digital model, containing closed vector polygons with a specific, standardized set of attributes pertinent to the Parcel Framework.
+The data environment is a digital model, containing closed vector polygons and vector points with a specific, standardized set of attributes pertinent to the Parcel Framework.
 Parcel data shared under this standard must be in a format supporting closed vector polygons.

 Reference Systems